Skip to main content

 Verifying from jump-desktop

-1. Switch to the VM jump-desktop and login.
+1. Switch to the VM jump-desktop and log in.

 CODE